tyagibhavya/TyagiBhavya/README.md

 - 👋 Hi, I’m Bhavya Tyagi

-- 🌱 I’m currently student at Indian Institute of Technology, Goa
+- 🌱 I’m currently a student at Indian Institute of Technology, Goa

-- 👀 I’m interested in CP for now...
+- 👀 I’m interested in CP for now.